Important: Policy for Repeating Courses has Changed

 10th-12th grade registration begins on:

 10th-12th grade students are allowed to take only CSU and UC transferable classes.
-These courses are identified in the Ohlone College Catalog.
+These courses are identified in the printed Class Schedule and the Ohlone College Catalog.

 Kindergarten-9th Grade Students